nextstrain/ncov/narratives/ncov_sit-rep_2020-04-24.md

 <!-- This is left-side text -->
 # [Scattered introductions to Algeria, Gambia, Nigeria, and South Africa](https://nextstrain.org/ncov/africa/2020-04-23?c=division&d=tree,map&f_country=Algeria,Gambia,Nigeria,South%20Africa&f_region=Africa&p=full)

 Here, we see samples isolated from Algeria, Gambia, Nigeria and South Africa.
 These samples are scatted across the full tree, and are largely isolated from one another.
+<br><br>
 This is evidence for many separate introductions, largely from Europe, to many nations in Africa.
 Without more data, we can't yet say which -- if any -- of these sparks resulted into local outbreaks.

 <!-- ############ SLIDE BREAK ############# -->